cvanelteren/CoughsAndEdges/part1_base_model/exact.md

 <a id="orgebed299"></a>

-# !Task! implement the equations and simulate the SIR model
+# Task :memo: implement the equations and simulate the SIR model
 Given the explanation above, implement the SIR model as an ODE.
 Make use of \`scipy.integrate.solve\_ivp\` and plot the evolution of the SIR model as a function of time.
 You should in the end have something like this

 ![img](./figures/base_model.png)

 Things to try:

--   How does the reproduction number influence the number of
+-   How does the reproduction number influence the number of infected people?

-infected people?

 -   What happens when you double the infection rate?
 -   What happens when you half the infection rate?

-    /tmp/ipykernel_904006/344853821.py:21: UserWarning: FigureCanvasAgg is non-interactive, and thus cannot be shown fig.show()

 ![img](./.ob-jupyter/0ff0f66e4d84c79385970a19d6f46853e207fb64.png)

 <a id="org98017b6"></a>

-## !Task! implement the SIR model and create a phase portrait
+## Task :memo: implement the SIR model and create a phase portrait

 Simulate the SIR dynamic under different rates of $\gamma$ and $\beta$.
-Create a heatmap of the recovered population after $t=100$ time steps, start with an initial population of $S_0=100$ nd $I_0 = 1$.
+Create a heatmap of the recovered population after $t=100$ time steps, start with an initial population of $ S_{0}=100 $ and $I_{0} = 1$.

-    2500it [00:19, 127.37it/s]

-    /tmp/ipykernel_904006/1833997108.py:14: UserWarning: FigureCanvasAgg is non-interactive, and thus cannot be shown fig.show()

 ![img](./.ob-jupyter/505b12285bb7f9953af8026a2b6d99554fb65adf.png)